If you are considering adopting a child, you are probably well aware of the amazing benefits of adoption.

 So single parents should be prepared to demonstrate that they have a strong support system in place, and that you have people you can turn to who can offer assistance when needed.

-It might sound drastic, but relocating so you can live near your family can help strengthen your case in this regard, and it’s of course necessary to have honest and open discussions with anyone you would consider including in your support network before you begin your application to adopt.
+It might sound drastic, but relocating so you can live near your family can help strengthen your case in this regard, and it’s of course necessary to have honest and open discussions with anyone you would consider including in your support network before you begin your application.

 2. Financial Stability